flextype-plugins/acl/README.md

 1. Download & Install all required dependencies.
 2. Create new folder `/project/plugins/acl`
-3. Download Acl Plugin and unzip plugin content to the folder `/project/plugins/acl`
+3. Download ACL Plugin and unzip plugin content to the folder `/project/plugins/acl`

 ## Documentation